-Are symptoms of menopause and premenstrual syndrome disrupting your normal lifestyle?
-It may not be "just hormones".
+Are menopause symptoms and premenstrual syndrome disrupting your normal lifestyle?
+It may not be "just hormones."

-Before the middle of the last century, women looked forward to menopause, as it usually signaled an increase in energy, an increase in libido and a slowing of the aging process.
-From around 1950, however, the first signs of "mystery diseases" began to appear, causing women to visit their doctors in droves, complaining of symptoms that had previously been almost non-existent, including night sweats, hot flashes, fatigue, weight gain weight loss, digestive problems, headaches, irritability, depression, anxiety, memory problems, insomnia, etc. Doctors initially dismiss these complaints, telling women that it's "all in their heads," that they're just bored and attention-seeking, and that they should find a hobby or extra pursuits.
-The response from the women was extremely sharp and finally the doctors were forced to admit the situation.
-Hormones become the scapegoat, with these previously unseen symptoms being attributed to a hormonal imbalance and/or deficiency.
+Before the middle of the last century, women eagerly awaited menopause, as it was usually a signal of increased energy, increased libido, and a slowing of the aging process.
+However, from around 1950, the first signs of "mystery illnesses" began to appear, causing women to visit their doctors in droves, complaining of symptoms that had previously been almost nonexistent, including night sweats, hot flashes, fatigue, weight gain, digestive problems, headaches, irritability, depression, anxiety, memory problems, insomnia, and more.
+At first, doctors dismissed these complaints, telling women that "it's all in their heads," that they were simply bored and seeking attention, and that they should find a hobby or extracurricular activity.
+The response from women was extremely harsh, and eventually doctors were forced to admit the situation.
+Hormones become a scapegoat, with these previously unseen symptoms being attributed to a hormonal imbalance and/or some deficiency.

-Since all the blame is placed on hormones, it seems logical that menopausal women would take prescription hormones to "correct" the imbalance.
-This is how hormone replacement therapy (HRT) was born.
-After it became clear that research linked HRT to an increased risk of breast cancer, heart attacks, and strokes, bioidentical HRT (ie, hormones chemically identical to those produced in the body) emerged.
-While some women experienced relief from this treatment, it was often temporary and/or short-lived.
-However, "hormonal imbalance" continues to be thought to be the main culprit behind menopausal symptoms.
-This might make more sense if so-called menopause symptoms only affected middle-aged women, but these days, women of all ages experience many of the same problems that used to only affect women in their 40s and 50s.
-The prevalence of the same symptoms in younger and younger women paints a bigger picture than just hormonal issues.
+Since the blame is placed on hormones, it seems logical that menopausal women should take prescription hormones to "correct" the imbalance.
+Thus was born hormone replacement therapy (HRT).
+After it became clear that studies linking HRT to an increased risk of breast cancer, heart attacks, and strokes, bioidentical HRT (i.e., hormones chemically identical to those produced in the body) emerged.
+While some women did experience relief from this treatment, it was often temporary and/or limited in scope.
+Nevertheless, "hormonal imbalance" continues to be considered the primary culprit for menopausal symptoms.
+This might make more sense if so-called menopausal symptoms only affected middle-aged women, but these days, women of all ages are experiencing many of the same problems that once only affected women in their 40s and 50s.
+The prevalence of the same symptoms in increasingly younger women paints a broader picture than just hormonal problems.

 There are additional factors that can lead to the symptoms attributed to menopause.
-Around the same time that women first begin to experience these symptoms, three other phenomena come into play.
-First, people were exposed to increased radiation as a result of the bombing of Japan during World War II.
-At the same time, there has also been a sharp increase in exposure to DDT (ie pesticides).
-In the 1940s, DDT was used everywhere: on crops and food, in parks, and people even sprayed their own gardens with it.
-By 1950, DDT use was in full swing and countless women's central nervous systems and livers were overloaded with the toxin.
-The third factor is the Epstein-Barr virus (EBV) .
-The first generation of women to complain of menopausal symptoms were born in the early 1900s, just as EBV was starting to enter the population.
-Usually, EBV enters a woman's body when she is young, then accumulates for decades until symptoms appear.
-So if a woman was born in 1905 and contracted EBV as a child, by 1950 she would begin to experience symptoms of this viral infection.
-In other words, the fact that symptoms appear around the age of menopause is a coincidence.
-Today, instead of waiting several decades for a woman to become infected until she is in her 40s or 50s, some viral strains and toxic loads are already affecting women in their 30s, 20s, and even teens.
+Around the same time that women first began to experience these symptoms, three other events came into play.
+First, people were exposed to increased radiation from the bombing of Japan during World War II.
+At the same time, there was a sharp increase in exposure to DDT (i.e., pesticides).
+By the 1940s, DDT was being used everywhere: on crops and food, in parks, and people were even spraying their own gardens with it.
+By 1950, DDT use was at its peak, and the central nervous systems and livers of countless women were overloaded with the toxin.
+The third factor was the Epstein-Barr virus (EBV) .
+The first generation of women to complain of menopausal symptoms was born in the early 1900s, just as EBV was beginning to enter the population.
+EBV usually enters a woman's body when she is young, then builds up over decades before symptoms appear.
+So if a woman was born in 1905 and contracted EBV as a child, she would start experiencing symptoms of this viral infection by 1950.
+In other words, the fact that symptoms appear around the age of menopause is coincidental.
+Today, instead of waiting decades for a woman to become infected until she is in her 40s or 50s, some viral strains and toxic loads are already affecting women in their 30s, 20s, and even their teens.

-That doesn't mean hormones can't be out of balance.
-When this happens, the culprits are often overworked adrenal glands (ie, adrenal fatigue) and/or an underactive thyroid, which can throw reproductive hormones out of whack at any age.
-The point is, however, that hormonal imbalance may be only one piece of the puzzle.
-The good news is that all of these things—radiation, viruses, toxic load, and reproductive hormone issues—can be overcome with healing foods that address a wide range of pathogens and toxins that may be contributing to your symptoms.
-Foods and herbs to focus on are those that boost immune function and support the reproductive system, such as:
+This doesn’t mean that hormones can’t get out of balance.
+When they do, the culprit is often overworked adrenal glands (i.e. adrenal fatigue) and/or an underactive thyroid, which can throw reproductive hormones out of whack at any age.
+The important thing to remember, though, is that hormonal imbalances may be just one piece of the puzzle.
+The good news is that all of these things—radiation, viruses, toxic load, and reproductive hormone issues—can be addressed with healing foods that address a wide range of pathogens and toxins that may be contributing to your symptoms.
+The foods and herbs you should focus on are those that boost immune function and support the reproductive system, such as:

 - wild blueberries